jmoush/PlayX/README.md

 AT+NAME \r\n (Optional, I changed the name of master module to MasterHC05 and slave module to slaveHC05).
 AT+ROLE=0 sets module role to slave, AT+ROLE=1 sets module role to master.
 AT+BIND=1234, 56, abcdef\r\n (Master binds pairing to personal slave’s address.
 AT command only sent to master).
-# Keil Resources
-The code was compiled using MDK 5.38,version 5.06 update 7 (build 960) of keil uvision 5 and the stellaris drivers for debugging.
-The ARM compiler version can be downloaded at https://developer.arm.com/downloads/view/ACOMP5.
-If using version 5.29 or higher of MDK, Stellaris debugger needs an addon to work which can be downloaded at https://developer.arm.com/documentation/ka002280/latest.